 Did I always want to be a writer?
 No. I discovered it along the way.
-The better question is, have I always read romance novels?
-Yes.
-Since the age of fifteen.

-In my personal life…I started out a West Coast Girl and now am on the East Coast.
+In my personal life…I started out a west coast girl and now am on the east coast.
 I live in Maryland with my husband and our two children.
 My favorite month is October.
 December is a close second.
 There’s something magical about a good coffee shop.
 My favorite superhero is Thor.
 I have an obsession with playing Ms. Pacman.
 I’ve never mastered the art of parallel parking.
 And I prefer a lake to a beach.

 What else would you like to know?

 Interested in understanding more about the life of an Author?
 Or maybe how we begin to start to write a 400 page book?
 Where we get our ideas and inspiration?
-Click here to ask me a Question on my Goodreads page.
+Click here to ask me a Question on my GoodReads page.
 Look forward to hearing from you. ~Emily